forestb/levelup-powershell-nuget-clear/README.md

 # levelup-powershell-nuget-reset

-This project add's the `Reset-LevelUpNuGet` command to your shell.
+This project adds the `Reset-LevelUpNuGet` command to your shell.

 ## Getting Started